whoot/from-robots-with-love/README.md

 # Trust Me Im A Robot
-A [Burp Professional](https://portswigger.net/burp/pro) and [dirsearch](https://github.com/maurosoria/dirsearch) optimized wordlist scraped from the [top 100k most visited domains](https://radar.cloudflare.com/domains).
+A [Burp Professional](https://portswigger.net/burp/pro) and [dirsearch](https://github.com/maurosoria/dirsearch) optimized wordlist scraped from the `/robots.txt` of the [top 100k most visited domains](https://radar.cloudflare.com/domains).

-The `dirsearch-robot` wordlist is optimized for use with dirsearch, especially its extension handling and case transformation features. \
+The `dirsearch-robots` wordlist is optimized for use with dirsearch, especially its extension handling and case transformation features. \
-As Burp’s Content Discovery feature requires separate lists for files and directories, the original wordlist was split accordingly into `burp-robot-files` and `burp-robot-directories`.
+As Burp’s Content Discovery feature requires separate lists for files and directories, the original wordlist was split accordingly into `burp-robots-files` and `burp-robots-directories`.
 The underlying content remains the same.

 ## Usage